MicrosoftDocs/minecraft-creator/creator/Documents/ChunkerOverview.md

 Many mapmakers like to create maps using Minecraft: Java Edition because of the wide range of community-made tools and plugins.
 This article introduces you to Chunker and explains how it can be used to convert worlds between different editions and versions of the game.

+>[!IMPORTANT]
+>Chunker is provided by external, third-party contributors and is not a Mojang/Microsoft offering.
+Users should use at their own discretion.

 In this tutorial you will learn the following:

 > [!div class="checklist"]